 Flight Count Franciscana Dolphins Uruguay

-These flight counts were conducted along the coast of Uruguay in March and April 2023 and are crucial for determining the population of the La Plata dolphin in Uruguay.
+These flight counts were conducted in March and April 2023 along the coast of Uruguay and are crucial for determining the population of the La Plata dolphin in Uruguay.

-Beach Observation on the Brazilian Coast
+Beach nourishment on the Brazilian coast

 Mobile water basin with filter system and pump system